Tuesday, October 26, 2021

 The two pieces of metal are grounded together with a few small spot-soldering joints.
 I was careful to minimize the heating in order to avoid melting the electrical tape or change the magnetic properties of the shield.

-When grounded, the Mu-metal shielding doubles as electrostatic shielding - electrons can be deflected by electrostatic fields just as well and draining any charges accumulated on the surface of the tube can be beneficial.
+When grounded, the Mu-metal shielding doubles as electrostatic shielding - electrons can be deflected by electrostatic fields just as well and draining any electrical charges accumulated on the surface of the tube can be beneficial.

 Final Assembly

-Another thin foam sleeve and a couple of layers of electrical tape were applied over the Mu-metal shielding in order to make it a tight fit around the PMT.
+Another thin EVA foam sleeve and a couple of layers of electrical tape were applied over the Mu-metal shielding in order to make it a tight fit around the PMT.

 Another layer of electrical tape covered the foam sleeves.